 Kornati is very suitable as a day trip from Biograd na moru due to its proximity.
 It’s really only possibly to visit on an excursion (well, unless you have your own boat!) – ask at a local agency for tours.

 Fun Park Biograd is a small theme park located in the area.
 Perhaps not the greatest attraction for theme park aficionados, it’s nevertheless something a little different to do if you’ve had your fill of the sea and sun.
+If you have any little ones in tow, they’ll certainly have fun here!

 Eating and Drinking in Biograd na moru